How to Have an Honest Conversation

 Conversation is broken in this country.
 I’ve written so much about the how the modern political correctness movement teaches, encourages, and almost forces wrong thinking.
 We even see how the current social justice trend seeks to not only silence opposing viewpoints, but - like an auto-immune disorder - to attack the very system by which we might correct it.
 Open, honest, and reasoned debate is the only means by which we progress as a society.

-Honest conversation is the most important skill and value that we can teach young people, and all people for that matter.
+Honest conversation is the most important skill or value that we can teach young people, and all people for that matter.
 It is more important than any individual piece of knowledge because it is the operating system that allows a person to learn and grow.

 Examples of healthy debate are almost entirely crowded-out by immature dogmatism and childish insult wars.
 University departments, mainstream media political pundits, and nearly every other facet of politics and entertainment (and these are increasingly becoming the same thing) remain more concerned with advancing an ultra-specific agenda and signaling their virtuosity than seeking truth or progress.